Axelrod-Python/axelrod-moran/README.md

 # A numerical study of fixation probabilities for strategies in the Iterated Prisoner's Dilemma

-This is a paper giving an extensive numerical analysis of fixation probabilities for the Iterated Prisoner's Dilemma.
+This is a paper giving an extensive numerical analysis of fixation probabilities of the Moran processes where the fitness landscape is determined by the Iterated Prisoner's Dilemma.

 This directory is structured as follows: